samratbhatnagar/azure-docs-data/docs/data-guide/scenarios/advanced-analytics.md

 * **Data storage**.
 Advanced analytics solutions require data to train machine learning models.
 Data scientists typically need to explore the data to identify its predictive features and the statistical relationships between them and the values they predict (known as a label).
 The predicted label can be a quantitative value, like the financial value of something in the future or the duration of a flight delay in minutes.
 Or it might represent a categorical class, like "true" or "false," "flight delay" or "no flight delay," or categories like "low risk," "medium risk," or "high risk."

 * **Batch processing**.
 To train a machine learning model, you typically need to process a large volume of training data.
 Training the model can take some time (on the order of minutes to hours).
-This training can be performed using scripts written in languages such as Python or R, and can be scaled out to reduce training time using distributed processing platforms like Apache Spark hosted in HDInsight or a Docker container.
+This training can be performed using scripts written in languages such as Python or R, and can be scaled out to reduce training time using distributed processing platforms like Apache Spark hosted in Azure Databricks.

 * **Real-time message ingestion**.
 In production, many advanced analytics feed real-time data streams to a predictive model that has been published as a web service.
 The incoming data stream is typically captured in some form of queue and a stream processing engine pulls the data from this queue and applies the prediction to the input data in near real time.

 * **Stream processing**.
 Once you have a trained model, prediction (or scoring) is typically a very fast operation (on the order of milliseconds) for a given set of features.
 After capturing real-time messages, the relevant feature values can be passed to the predictive service to generate a predicted label.